Matriculation / Student Success and Support

 Notes: Universities to which students transfer will apply for AP test credit according to their internal policies, which may differ from VVC’s policy.
 Contact individual universities for their local AP credit policies.
 Visit VVC’s Transfer Center or Counseling Department for IGETC or CSU certification information or to find out more about how AP test credit will apply towards these certification patterns, as well as the VVC general education pattern.

 LOTE: These courses will apply towards certification in the Language Other Than English area on the IGETC.

-The College Board, with support from the Carnegie Corporation of New York, has established the College Level Examination Program (CLEP) to evaluate, confirm, and assess college-level achievement acquired outside of the conventional academic environment.
+With support from the Carnegie Corporation of New York, the College Board has established the College Level Examination Program (CLEP) to evaluate, confirm, and assess college-level achievement acquired outside of the conventional academic environment.
 The CLEP is divided into general exams that measure college-level achievement in five basic areas of the liberal arts and over 30 subject exams measuring achievement in specific college subjects.
 CLEP credit is awarded in accordance with the American Council on Education (ACE) recommendations.
 The VVC Academic Faculty Senate, as recommended by the Academic Senate for the California Community Colleges, has endorsed the examination subject areas listed below.